chrisammon3000/aws-parameters/README.md

 # access a secret
 MySecret1 = app.secrets.MySecret1
 ```
+This will initiate API calls to AWS to retrieve the values of the parameters and secrets.
+The values will be cached so that subsequent calls will not require additional API calls.

 ### Advantages
 - Fast, simple interface to configuration values that can reduce development overhead when working with SSM Parameter Store and SecretsManager